-Regardless of your hair texture, anyone can do a wash-and-go style.
-All you do is the right styling products and a good routine.
+Anyone can achieve a wash-and-go hairstyle regardless of their hair texture.
+All you need are the right styling products and a good routine.

-- Type 1: Bone-straight, shiny, resistant to curls
+- Type 1: Bone-straight, shiny, and resistant to curls.

-- Type 2: Wavy, increased volume, flat at the roots
+- Type 2: Wavy with increased volume, but flat at the roots.

 - Curl booster

 How to Achieve a Perfect Wash and Go on Natural Hair

 Jenn shows a detailed, step-by-step process of how she achieves a wash and go style on her 4C hair.

 To achieve well-defined coils for this hairstyle, the first step is to wash your hair.
 This is to ensure that your hair is clean before you begin.

 Before shampooing, determine your hair type.
 If you have a curlier texture, shampoo may not travel down your hair easily; in this case, focus on your roots.
 This will allow you to cleanse your hair without stripping it of its natural oils.